Mark-MDO47/expts_grove_vision_ai_v2/README.md

 [Top](#expts_grove_vision_ai_v2 "Top")<br>
 https://wiki.seeedstudio.com/grove_vision_ai_v2/ search for **Boot / Reset / Flashed Driver** or **Bootloader Recovery Tool Manual**

-### Installing SSCMA Library
+### Installing SSCMA Communication Library into Arduino IDE
 [Top](#expts_grove_vision_ai_v2 "Top")<br>
-Seeed SenseCraft Model Assistant (SSCMA) is described in https://wiki.seeedstudio.com/ModelAssistant_Introduce_Overview/<br>
+Be aware that there are two things named Seeed SenseCraft Model Assistant and referred to as SSCMA
+1. https://github.com/Seeed-Studio/Seeed_Arduino_SSCMA - a library for use in Arduino IDE to assist in communicating with AI models running on another hardware module
+1. https://wiki.seeedstudio.com/ModelAssistant_Introduce_Overview - Seeed SenseCraft (AI) Model Assistant - an open-source project focused on embedded AI including tools and a model zoo

-I will use this library to communicate with the Grove Vision-AI V2.
+I will use the library to communicate with the Grove Vision-AI V2.

 https://github.com/Seeed-Studio/Seeed_Arduino_SSCMA says to download a zip file and add the library to your Arduino IDE by selecting **Sketch > Include Library > Add .ZIP Library**
 - They don't explicitly say it but they expect you to click on the green **Code** button and choose **Download ZIP**